 The State of South Carolina is authorized by the U.S. Nuclear Regulatory Commission to regulate the use of Radioactive Materials within the state.
 Clemson University is licensed by the S.C.
 Department of Health and Environmental Control under Radioactive Materials Regulation 61-63 Title-A to possess and use radioactive materials.
-The main campus, Clemson Institute of Environmental Toxicology (C.I.E.T) and Environmental Engineering and Earth Science (EEES) and the Clemson University Biomedical Institute (operate under license #540 and the Clemson Environmental Engineering Laboratory operates under license #482.
+The main campus, Clemson Institute of Environmental Toxicology (C.I.E.T) and Environmental Engineering and Earth Science (EEES) and the Clemson University Biomedical Institute (operate under license #540.
 It is the responsibility of the Radiation Safety Committee (RSC), Radiation Safety Office, the Authorized Investigators, and the end users to ensure that these license conditions are met.

 Radioactive materials are used at University facilities in support of a variety of biotechnical research and teaching activities.
 Radioactive materials and radiation producing equipment are important tools used in all of the scientific disciplines pursued at the University.